 Washington and Lee has chapters of several national professional societies.
 Members are elected on the basis of interest and distinction in the field related to the fraternity.
 The societies, with their years of affiliation at W&L, include American Chemical Society (1941); Society of Professional Journalists (1988); American Society for Biochemistry and Molecular Biology (2008); and Public Relations Student Society of America (2016).

-International students face unique challenges as well as opportunities, while pursuing their academic goals at Washington and Lee University.
-To enhance their educational experience, the university offers a variety of support services, including international student orientation, immigration advising, employment authorization information and assistance, federal income tax filing, counseling for personal and adjustment problems, and advocacy.
+International students face unique challenges as well as opportunities, while pursuing their academic and co-curricular goals at Washington and Lee University.
+To enhance their educational experience, the university offers a variety of support services, including advising on student visa regulations, international student orientation, assistance with obtaining employment authorization, tax filing, and general assistance with navigating unfamiliar bureaucratic systems and adjustment to student life.
 The Center for International Education works closely with the Office of Student Affairs and student organizations to provide a wide range of extra-curricular activities, which support the diverse interests of international students.
-The student organization Student Association for International Learning (SAIL), which represents the needs and interests of our international student body, comprising approximately five percent of our total student population.

-Dedicated in October 2003, the John W. Elrod University Commons serves as the campus "living room."
-Elrod Commons houses the Marketplace dining area, as well as the Café '77/Emporium.
-It is also home to the University Store, which offers trade books, textbooks, clothes, and supplies.
-Stackhouse Theater serves as an auditorium and offers movies during the academic year.
-The Student Affairs offices, the undergraduate Career and Professional Development office and the University radio station WLUR 91.5 FM are also located here.
+Dedicated in October 2003, the John W. Elrod University Commons serves as the campus “living room.”
+Elrod Commons houses the Marketplace dining area, as well as the Café ‘77/Emporium.
+It is also home to the University Store, which offers trade books, textbooks, clothes, and supplies, and to Stackhouse Theater that serves as an auditorium.
+The Student Affairs offices, the undergraduate Career and Professional Development office, Dining Administration offices, and the University radio station WLUR 91.5 FM are also located here.
 Elrod Commons has a variety of meeting rooms, student organization offices, lounges, and recreational spaces.

 Athletics and Recreational Facilities